 - BREASTSTROKE KICK: The three parts of the kick are hips, knees, and feet.
-Giles will work with participants to kick with power from their hips while keeping their knees close and feet wide.
+Giles and Kendall will work with participants to kick with power from their hips while keeping their knees close and feet wide.
 The kick is about 80% of the power in breaststroke.
 Get more out of each kick for a faster breaststroke!

 Swimmers and parents are invited to ask their clinicians questions during a Q&A session.
 Gain insight into their training regimen, diet and nutrition, and recovery tactics.

 Observe your clinicians swim at full speed and demonstrate a progression of perfectly executed drills to achieve powerful, efficient and fast swimming.

 PUT YOUR SKILLS TO THE TEST

 Swimmers will get to practice what they've learned by taking their stroke to your top speed with some of the best swimmers and coaches in the world!
 They'll work on holding onto their form while challenging themselves.